yoginak/Reflectify/Capstone Proposal.md

 - Home Page: Introduction to the app with link to dashboard.
 - Dashboard: Navigation bar on home page to access all features (Track Mood, Write Journal, View Insights, Daily View/Reflect, Uplift).
-- Track Mood: Page where users select an emoji representing their current mood.
+- Track Mood: Page where users select an emoji(loved, good, meh, bad, rad and sad) representing their current mood.
 - Write Journal: Simple text input for users to write daily journal entries.
 - View Insights: Charts and statistics visualizing mood patterns over time.
 - Daily View/Reflect: using Calendar/ Date picker showing mood and journal entries for each day.